KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/book/ws3-scope/2build-dom.md

 1. Save your file and try running in Chrome.
 Do you see the cocktail menu?
 Do you only see one item in the list though? ![](../assets/emojis/confused-face.png)

 1. Let's take a look at the code again.
-We're setting the value of `cocktailString` to the DOM string for each cocktail.
-This means the value of `cocktailString` is getting overridden each time.
+We're setting the value of `cocktailsString` to the DOM string for each cocktail.
+This means the value of `cocktailsString` is getting overridden each time.
 We need to add to the string instead of replacing it.
 Hint-- what were some ways we add in JavaScript?

    {% hint style='working' %}
 <details>